Ale46/poste-it-notifier/README.md

 #Poste.it Notifier

-Simple tool that send you an **email** when the status of your package, that should be delivered by poste.it, change.
+Simple tool that send you an **email** when the status of your package, that should be delivered by [Poste Italiane] (http://poste.it), change.

 ##Install